 Simple Safeguards May Not Be Enough

-Fake IDs are more sophisticated and easier to access than ever before.
+Counterfeit IDs are more sophisticated and easier to access than ever before.
 College students no longer have to rely on older siblings’ IDs to get into a bar or purchase controlled substances.
 Online merchants offer high-quality fake IDs for under $100, purchased and shipped with a few clicks of a mouse.

-Once a fake ID gets into someone’s hands, it’s up to employees at retailers and other facilities to spot the issue.
+Once a counterfeit ID gets into someone’s hands, it’s up to employees at retailers and other facilities to spot the issue.
 One of the most common methods of checking IDs is with a barcode scanner linked to a business’ point of sale (POS) system.
 These scanners are efficient, inexpensive and easy to use.
 The POS software reads the barcode data on the back of the ID and confirms the patron is of age, and the transaction can proceed.
 Right?
 But what if the barcode is fake, and the employee fails to check that the information on the front of the ID matches the barcode information?
 In order to be certain that an ID is genuine, you need to go further to authenticate the ID.

 There are other ways to manually inspect an ID for errors, but those take time.
 Hourly retail workers can have little in the way of incentive or training on how to spot red flags, especially with IDs becoming layered with dozens of additional visual and physical features.
 COVID-19 has discouraged many from handling physical objects in order to minimize contact.
 And even the best employee can get distracted or rushed during a transaction and potentially forget to cross-check the barcode information with that on the front of the ID.

-Consequences of Fake IDs Go Beyond Fines
+Consequences of Counterfeit IDs Go Beyond Fines

 A hefty fine can mean big trouble to a small business.
 And with repeat offenses, a business might have their license pulled, forcing them to shut down operations.
 The business has the cost burden of not only the fines but all of the lost revenue until they can reopen.